 Finally, our algorithm for agricultural conversion identified between 85,000 acres (with 90% confidence) and 184,000 acres (75% confidence) of conversion from shrubland or grassland in 2016 alone.
-Using the more conservative 90% confidence threshold, we estimated a minimum of 223,689 acres were disturbed from agricultural conversion and energy development in the range of the lesser prairie chicken during the 19-month study period.
+Using the more conservative 90% confidence threshold, we estimate a minimum of 223,689 acres were disturbed from agricultural conversion and energy development in the range of the lesser prairie chicken during the 19-month study period.

-Our study demonstrated a feasible approach to identifying certain types of habitat disturbance for an imperiled species using publicly-available satellite data.
+Our study demonstrates a feasible approach to identifying certain types of habitat disturbance for an imperiled species using publicly-available satellite data.
 This approach holds tremendous promise for similar analysis for other species and forms of habitat disturbance.
 It is especially useful for rapidly estimating the cumulative effects of multiple land use activities across the range of a widely dispersed species.
 To maximize the potential for this approach to help with habitat and compliance monitoring, the U.S. Fish and Wildlife Service and the National Marine Fisheries Service need to post online all ESA plans and permits, including section 7 biological opinions and biological assessments, and section 10 habitat conservation plans.
 Using these documents, the public can compare the authorized footprint of a project with its actual footprint based on remote sensing data, and notify the appropriate wildlife agency of any potential violations.
 Our proposed strategy requires almost no additional funding from Congress for the ESA, as the only work required of the Services is to post their ESA plans and permits online.
 By embracing open data and technology, the Services and conservationists can improve the effectiveness of the ESA very cost-effectively.

 Introduction